Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

-Open any online platform, from social media channels to company websites, and you’ll likely see an ad - or several.
-The average consumer in 2020 sees about 1,700 banner ads every single day and, unsurprisingly, ignores most of them.
+The average consumer sees about 1,700 banner ads every single day and, unsurprisingly, ignores most of them.
 Ad fatigue is a real issue and can make direct marketing a challenge.
 So what are marketers to do?

 The solution is indirect marketing, a form of promotion for your business or product that focuses not on making a quick sale, but on winning audience trust.

-Read on to learn why indirect marketing has become a preferred advertising mode for businesses trying to cut through the noise of the millions of ads online.
-We will also look at several ways you can use an indirect marketing strategy to boost sales and brand awareness.
+Indirect marketing has become a preferred advertising mode for businesses trying to cut through the noise of the millions of ads online.
+In this article, we'll look at several ways you can use an indirect marketing strategy to boost sales and brand awareness.

-Content marketing, blogging, public relations (PR), social media, and search engine optimization (SEO) are some of the most popular indirect marketing techniques for businesses, whereas podcasts, webinars, and tutorials are some of indirect marketing campaigns.
+Content marketing, blogging, public relations (PR), social media, and search engine optimization (SEO) are some of the most popular indirect marketing techniques for businesses, and podcasts, webinars, and tutorials are some other popular indirect marketing campaigns.

-We know that, across the various types of digital marketing brands use, consumers in 2020 will see thousands of ads in a typical day.
+Across the various types of digital marketing brands use, consumers will see thousands of ads in a typical day.
 Google alone brought in advertising revenue that topped $134 billion in 2019 with PPC ads:

 This constant flow of ads can be exhausting for consumers, and many of us have learned to tune them out.
 Many people even use tools like ad blockers to reduce the number they see.
-So what can you do to make sure your target customers know about your brand without adding to their ad fatigue?
-This is why indirect marketing matters.
+That's why indirect marketing is so important— it allows you to get eyes on your brand, without adding to the massive pile of blocked ads.

 There are two main reasons for this.
 First, your consumer is looking for value right from the first time they encounter your brand.
 They will not engage with you if they see that you are only looking to make a quick sale.
 Second, it is a great way to keep potential customers engaged as you guide them along the sales funnel, without coming across as pushy.

-In a study by EMarketer, only 10% of respondents said they did not find online ads annoying.
-More than half of the respondents said autoplay video ads were the most annoying kind of direct marketing campaign.
-These results give a clear indication that consumers do not like intrusive ads.
+Bombarding your customers with demands to "buy this product now!" is annoying, but it's also not a great business strategy.
 If you interrupt their web browsing or social media scrolling experience with a hard sell ad, chances are they will become annoyed and end up with nothing good to say about your brand.

 Education website Scholastic shows us one example of a great way to do this.
 Their Pinterest account has separate boards aimed at various segments of their audience - teachers, students, and parents.
 Each one provides excellent tips.